Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Empirical Applications: Robustness Check

-\section{Gasoline Demand: Smoothing the Instrument}
+\subsection{Gasoline Demand: Smoothing the Instrument}

-In the gasoline demand example in Section \ref{sec.gas}, the instrumental variable only takes on 34 values ranging from 0.361 to 3.391.
+In the gasoline demand example in Section \ref{sec.gas}, the instrumental variable takes on 34 values ranging from 0.361 to 3.391.
 We treat this variable as continuous in the main text.
-In this appendix, we further smooth it by adding an independent $\text{Unif}[-0.1,0.1]$ noise term when applying the Chatterjee's statistic.
+In this appendix, we further smooth it by adding an independent $\text{Unif}[-0.1,0.1]$ noise term when applying Chatterjee's statistic.
 For 2SLS, we use the original instrument.
-The results are almost identical to those in Section \ref{sec.gas}; only the lower bound of the confidence interval using the intersection method and the corresponding lower bound on the welfare loss at the 0.9th quantile change to 1.436 and 0.803, respectively.
+The results are almost identical to those in Section \ref{sec.gas}; only the lower bound of the confidence interval using the intersection method and the corresponding lower bounds on the standardized welfare loss at the 0.9th, 0.5th, and 0.1th quantile change to 1.396, 5.275, 3.033, and 1.473, respectively.
+The intersection approach still yields the shortest intervals between the welfare loss bounds.
 The results are also robust to the magnitude of the uniform noise term.